Morphsec88/Electromagnetic_PCP_Compressor/README.md

 *Please note: This architecture represents a previous iteration of our design.
 A brand-new, further optimized system is currently in development.
 In contrast to this quiet, low-cycle model, the upcoming machine is engineered for high-intensity, rapid on-demand charging.*

-##  Business & Engineering Inquiries

-I am open to **freelance engineering contracts, consulting, and full-time opportunities**.
-If your company is interested in deploying this design commercially, or if you need custom mechanical solutions, let's connect!

-*   **Email: pakszable@gmail.com

 ##  License